wp-plugins/contentlook/readme.txt

 You’ll get Actionable steps to solve each issue, and also some PRO Tips to help you out.

-If your developers need “solid” documentation about some of the issues, you’ll have that for them as well with ContentLook.
+If your developers need “solid” documentation about some of the issues, you’ll have that for them as well with SEO Audit by ContentLook.
 You can always get easy tips and easy to follow instructions, but you can also get some pretty heavy details, if your team requires this from you.

 <h3>What Will You Get?</h3>